Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Seeker Simulator Validation

 \subsubsection{Results and Analysis}

-The results of the expert evaluation are summarized in Table~\ref{tab:human-pref-metric}.
-Overall, our simulator consistently outperformed all baseline models across all three dimensions, achieving a win rate of over 65\% in every pairwise comparison.
+The results of the expert evaluation are summarized in Table~\ref{tab:fidelity_winrate}.
+Overall, our simulator consistently outperformed all baseline models across all three dimensions, achieving an average win rate of 69.5\% across all pairwise comparisons and criteria.

 Specifically, our model showed a distinct advantage in linguistic naturalness over Eeyore and ESC-Role, capturing more raw communicative patterns found in real-world emotional support interactions.
 Furthermore, compared to ESC-Judge, our simulator demonstrated higher role authenticity, as individuals often exhibit uncertainty about their own problems rather than producing overly structured or verbose explanations.
 Most significantly, the superior performance in psychological plausibility validates that our simulator captures authentic patterns of emotional change, maintaining a coherent emotional trajectory across the dialogue.
+Detailed win/loss/tie breakdowns are provided in Table~\ref{tab:human-pref-metric}.